decadentsavant/decadentsavant/README.md

 - 👋 Hi, I’m @decadentsavant
 - 🌱 I’m currently learning Dart/Flutter
 - 💞️ I’m looking to collaborate on anything that improves my skills.
 Pay me in experience!
+(Accepting BAT tips as well!)
 - 📫 Can be reached at [my @ name]@gmail.com